Lactose Intolerance

 Clearly, many foods can provide the calcium and other nutrients the body needs, even when intake of milk and dairy products

 is limited.
 However, factors other than calcium and lactose content should be kept in mind when planning a diet.
 Some vegetables that are high in calcium (Swiss chard, spinach, and rhubarb, for instance) are not listed in figure 2 because the body cannot use their calcium content.
 They contain substances called oxalates, which stop calcium absorption.
-Calcium is absorbed and used only when there is enough vitamin D in the prednisone body.
+Calcium is absorbed and used only when there is enough vitamin D in the best generic levitra overnight body.
 A balanced diet should provide an adequate supply of vitamin D. Sources of vitamin D include eggs and liver.
 However, sunlight helps the body naturally absorb or synthesize vitamin D, and with enough exposure to the sun, food sources may not be necessary.

 Some people with lactose intolerance may think they are not getting enough calcium and vitamin D in their diet.
 Consultation with a doctor or dietitian may be helpful in deciding whether any dietary supplements are needed.
 Taking vitamins or minerals of the wrong kind or in the wrong amounts can be harmful.
 A dietitian can help in planning meals that will provide the most nutrients with the least chance of causing discomfort.